martinboller/greenbone-gmp-scripts/README.md

 ### create-credentials-from-csv.gmp.py ###
 **Creates credentials as specified in a csv-file.
 See credentials.csv for file format/contents.**<br/><br/>
 Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-credentials-from-csv.gmp.py ./credentials.csv
-Note: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
+**Note**: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
 The sample files should serve as an example.<br/><br/>

 ### create-targets-from-csv.gmp.py ###